(copy the text below into a new chat)

 I’m designing a science unit and need help identifying a strong anchoring phenomenon that will engage students and spark inquiry.

-Alignment with my unit topic or NGSS standard
+Clearly align with my unit topic or NGSS standard

-A possible driving question (e.g., “Why…?” or “What caused…?”)
+Include a possible causal driving question (beginning with “Why…?” or “What caused…?”)

 Here’s what you need to know: